bigidrise/my-perfect-meals-clean-ai/replit.md

 # Overview
 My Perfect Meals is an AI-powered nutrition application designed to provide personalized meal plans, comprehensive nutrition tracking, and advanced food preference management.
 Its core purpose is to simplify healthy eating through intelligent automation, focusing on a 4-step AI meal creator and automatic weekly meal plan generation.
-The project's vision is to make healthy eating accessible, enjoyable, and sustainable through personalized nutrition.
+The project's vision is to make healthy eating accessible, enjoyable, and sustainable through personalized nutrition, specifically targeting "foodies" who prioritize flavor and experience over restrictive dieting.
+The application aims to demonstrate that healthy eating can be exciting, indulgent, and flavorful, inspiring users rather than instructing them.

-# Target Audience: The Foodie Mindset

-**THIS APP IS BUILT FOR FOODIES - NEVER FORGET THIS.**

-## Who Are Foodies?
-- They think about food ALL DAY LONG: thinking about lunch while eating breakfast, thinking about snacks while eating lunch, thinking about dinner while eating snacks
-- They wake up thinking about food, go to bed thinking about food, dream about food while sleeping
-- They think about FLAVORS constantly - food is their entertainment, their joy, their fun
-- They get GIDDY when food arrives at their table - they literally light up with excitement
-- They order 3-4 different dishes at restaurants just to experience different flavors
-- They view eating as FUN, as an experience, not just fuel

-## The Critical Misconception
-**Foodies believe healthy eating is boring, nasty, and means giving up flavor.**
-- They don't know you can have teriyaki chicken and still be healthy
-- They don't know you can have amazing flavors without eating garbage
-- When shown they can eat flavorful food AND lose weight, they're SHOCKED
-- They eat shitty food NOT because they want to be unhealthy, but because they think it's the only way to get flavor
-- They think "eating healthy = no fun"

-## Design Philosophy Impact
-**This is WHY we build features the way we do:**
-- 50+ cooking preparation options (teriyaki, BBQ, lemon pepper, etc.) - foodies want FLAVOR VARIETY
-- Apple-style browsing modals for cooking methods - foodies want to EXPLORE and get INSPIRED
-- High-quality food presentation over speed/efficiency - foodies want to SEE their options
-- No optimization for "quick meal planning" - foodies don't get fatigued, they get EXCITED
-- Focus on showing them they CAN have amazing flavors while being healthy
-- Never assume they want simple/boring - they want OPTIONS and VARIETY

-**The mission: Show foodies they can have their cake (teriyaki chicken, BBQ salmon, Greek salads) and eat it too (while losing weight).**

-# Core Product Philosophy

-**⭐ PERMANENT DOCTRINE - ALL FUTURE WORK MUST FOLLOW THIS ⭐**

-## 1. Built for FOODIES, not dieters
-Our users LOVE food.
-They think about food constantly.
-They get emotional about food.
-They're excited by flavor combinations, textures, and cooking styles. **We design for passion, not efficiency.**

-## 2. Healthy eating must feel exciting, indulgent, and flavorful
-Most people believe healthy food is boring.
-This app exists to destroy that belief.
-Every interaction must say: **"You can eat healthy AND it can taste amazing."** This is not a diet app.
-This is a pleasure app that happens to produce healthy outcomes.

-## 3. Flavor exploration is NOT friction — it IS the product
-We do NOT minimize cooking-style choices.
-We highlight them.
-Every popup, modal, and tile is an opportunity to spark excitement and dopamine. **Users do not get "modal fatigue."
-Users get bored when they don't see enough options.**

-## 4. The app must inspire, not instruct
-Users don't want to be told "what they can't have."
-They want to be shown "how delicious healthy food can be."
-All UI elements must feel like:
-- A chef's tasting menu
-- A concierge suggestion
-- A flavor guide
-- A personal food stylist
-- **Not a form.**

-## 5. The modal cooking-style selector is a centerpiece of the experience
-This is not a minor detail.
-It is the emotional moment where healthy food transforms into something craveable.
-Therefore:
-- The modal pops immediately
-- Tappable flavor tiles
-- No dropdowns
-- No buried UI
-- No delays
-- No batching
-**The moment they tap an ingredient is the moment the flavor imagination begins.**

-## 6. We optimize for emotional reward, not speed
-Speed is not the priority.
-Emotional engagement is.
-If it takes a user an extra 20–40 seconds to enjoy this process, that is GOOD UX — not bad UX. **Foodies savor the experience.**

-## 7. Apple App Store standards align with this philosophy
-Apple rewards: beautiful modals, rich micro-interactions, tactile choices, immediate clarity, elegance, delight. **The cooking-style modal is EXACTLY this.**

-## 8. Every future feature must ask one question:
-**"Does this make food more exciting, more flavorful, or more emotionally rewarding?"**
-- If the answer is no, we do not build it.
-- If the answer is yes, we enhance it.

 # User Preferences
 Preferred communication style: Simple, everyday language.